Obamacare repeal could devastate public health and CDC funding

 Sen. Mike Enzi, R-Wyo., a member of the Senate Health, Education, Labor and Pensions Committee, which will draft possible ACA repeal legislation, once called it a “slush fund . . . to build sidewalks, jungle gyms and swing sets.”

+I think it was abused so badly that I think it would be a hard sell.

+Rep. Michael Burgess on his view that the money has been used as a slush fund

-Rep. Mike Burgess, R-Texas, a member of the House Energy and Commerce Committee who will be heavily involved in the repeal-and-replace effort, was equally scornful, calling it a “slush fund” that health and human services secretaries could control with little oversight from Congress because its mandatory funding falls outside the appropriation process.
+Rep. Michael Burgess, R-Pilot Point, a member of the House Energy and Commerce Committee who will be heavily involved in the repeal-and-replace effort, was equally scornful, calling it a “slush fund” that health and human services secretaries could control with little oversight from Congress because its mandatory funding falls outside the appropriation process.

 “This fund, the way it was set up, there were no controls that the legislative branch had over the secretary of HHS,” Burgess said this week.
 “So it was entirely skewed in whatever direction the administration wanted to go. . . .
 If they had allowed us to direct it . . . maybe we could talk about it. . . .
 But I think it was abused so badly that I think it would be a hard sell.”